Stoneyew/Speech-Emotion-Analysis/README.md

     ...
 ```

-For example, if you want to train a LSTM model:
+For example, if you want to train an LSTM model:

 ```python
 python train.py